MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/walkthrough-spoof-intelligence-insight.md

  **Suspicious domain pairs** include:

 - **High-confidence spoof**.
-Office 365 received strong signals that these domains are suspicious, based on the historical sending patterns and the reputation score of the domains.
-Office 365 is highly confident that the domains are spoofing and that messages sent from these domains are less likely to be legitimate.
+Microsoft 365 received strong signals that these domains are suspicious, based on the historical sending patterns and the reputation score of the domains.
+Microsoft 365 is highly confident that the domains are spoofing and that messages sent from these domains are less likely to be legitimate.

 - **Moderate confidence spoof**.
-Office 365 received moderate signals that these domains are suspicious, based on historical sending patterns and the reputation score of the domains.
-Office 365 is moderately confident that the domains are spoofing and that messages sent from these domains are legitimate.
+Microsoft 365 received moderate signals that these domains are suspicious, based on historical sending patterns and the reputation score of the domains.
+Microsoft 365 is moderately confident that the domains are spoofing and that messages sent from these domains are legitimate.
 This bucket has a greater chance of containing false positives (FPs) than the high-confidence spoof bucket.

  **Non-suspicious domain pairs** include **rescued spoof**.
 Rescued spoof are domains that have failed the explicit authentication checks [SPF](how-office-365-uses-spf-to-prevent-spoofing.md), [DKIM](use-dkim-to-validate-outbound-email.md), [DMARC](use-dmarc-to-validate-email.md)) but passed our extended authentication checks.
-As a result of this, Office 365 rescued the mail on your behalf and no anti-spoofing action was taken on the mail.
+As a result of this, Microsoft 365 rescued the mail on your behalf and no anti-spoofing action was taken on the mail.

 ## View detailed information about suspicious domain pairs from the spoof intelligence insight